giant-consortium/cookbook/ind_geno_qc_steps.md

 7. Restrict both reference & study dataset to the LD-pruned SNPs
 8. At this point, the number of variants in the study & reference datasets should be the same, and the alleles should be aligned the same way.
 This implies that the .bim file for study & reference data should be identical.
 We ensure that the previous steps were run correctly by testing whether the .bim files are identical.
 If not, exist the script.

-**NOTE** On 25th April 2025, the direct extraction of SNPs from the datasets after determining the list of intersection SNPs failed.
-This happened after the Hardy-Weinberg equilibirum filter was eased to increase the number of overlapping SNPs to ~90% between the 2 datasets.
-As a result, chunking had to be introduced.
-Whenever the intersecting SNPs have to be extracted from the two datasets, the list of SNPs is subdivided, and smalled .bed/.bim/.fam files are created.
+**NOTE** Due to the large number of overlapping SNPs, chunking had to be introduced.
+Whenever the intersecting SNPs have to be extracted from the two datasets, the list of SNPs is subdivided, and smaller .bed/.bim/.fam files are created.
 These are later combined using PLINK1.9's merge-list argument.

 #### Step 6: Generate PCAs

-    _Reference: GeneratePCA.sh_
+    _Reference: Step6_PCA.sh_

 PCAs are passed as covariates to account for population stratification.
 These are also used to determine broad continental ancestry groups in the subsequent steps of our pipeline.

 1. Generate PCAs for the reference dataset using FlashPCA
 2. Project the study dataset onto the reference data PCA space
 3. Align the signs of the projected PCs
-4. Generate an HTML report which contains plots of the initial PCs
+4. Generate an HTML report which contains plots of the initial PCs using Rscript ./utils/report_pca.Rmd

 The output from the PCA Analysis is at ./output/<study_name>/PCA

+Since PCA plots are generated at various points in the pipeline, to maintain a homogenous formatting across, the ./utils/plot_pca.R file was created.
+It takes in 2 sets of PCs, the specific PC numbers to be plotted, along with colors, titles, and other labelling information.

 #### Step 7: Continental Ancestry Determination

-    _Reference: Step7_TrainModel.sh_
+    _Reference: Step7_AncestryModel.sh_

 This script identifies continental ancestries for the study samples.